estuhr1206/estuhr1206.github.io/README.md

 # Hi!
 ![Picture of me!](mountain picture.jpg)
 ### About me
 I'm Eric, currently studying computer science at Georgia Tech!
+You can reach me here: estuhr1206@gmail.com

 Here's what I'm working on right now:
 * Interning at Verizon Business, in their Global Presales Lab as a solutions architect.
 Hoping to have fun directly interfacing with and testing the networking solutions that Verizon brings in the telecom space.